guffab/Sandbox/README.md

 ### Sounds cool, but how do I use it? :eyes:

-Take a look at the example implementation [here](/Examples/Example.SyntaxScanner/).
+Take a look at the example implementation [here](/Examples/Example.SyntaxScanner/MyLanguageParser.cs).

-## FlexibleIterator
+## BidirectionalIterator

 ### What is it? :star2:

-A set of iterators that extend the built-in enumeration of known collections.
-While the built-in solution is great already, it only allows enumeration in a forward direction.
+Do you love enumerables, foreach loops and their strong integration with LINQ?
+Me too.
+But have you also ever wanted to go back a few elements or switch direction mid-way of enumeration? <br>
-This project aims to freely allow switching direction of enumeration, while staying compatible with existing solutions.
+Then this is for you: an iterator that moves forward, backward, jumps over how many elements you like, and itegrates seamlessly with LINQ.

 ### What is it built on? :wrench:

-Since their interface extends both the `IEnumerator<T>` and `IEnumerable<T>` interface, all iterators implicitly support iteration through a foreach block (which is forward-only by definition).
+Since their interface extends both the `IEnumerator<T>` and `IEnumerable<T>` interface, all bidirectional iterators automatically support foreach blocks and LINQ (which are forward-only by definition).